Women on Wheels: New and Improved!

 • Fast vs slow cadence, easy vs hard gear: some considerations for success

-WEEK 3 – bike-body separation, cornering, more braking
+WEEK 3 – Bike-body separation, cornering, more braking

 • The dance: moving bike & body separately for optimal balance & control